 Autism-Europe aisbl is an international association whose main objective is to advance the rights of people with autism and their families and to help them improve their quality of life.

-Autism-Europe has ensured effective liaison among more than 80 member associations of parents of people with autism in more than 30 European countries, including more than 20 Member States of the European Union, governments and European and international institutions.
+It ensures effective liaison among more than 80 member autism organisations in more than 30 European countries, including 26 Member States of the European Union, governments and European and international institutions.

 Autism-Europe plays a key role in raising public awareness, and in influencing the European decision-makers on all issues relating to the rights of people with autism and other disabilities involving complex dependency needs.

 Autism-Europe has established a structured dialogue with the European Institutions and is also active towards the World Health Organisation (WHO).